john9francis/radiation-modeling/timeSpentPhase2.md

 - 8/14 9:45 am 35 min Working on making a docker for G4Brems v1.0.0 UPDATE: 10:18 am got the branch release-v1.0.0 all ready, now I'm going to look at docker.
 - 8/14 11:18 am 1.25 hrs Looking into getting started with docker.
 It's gonna be complex to get a geant4 app into docker...
 Maybe I try with a simpler app first, and then go into Geant4.
 My plan moving forward is to play around with ubuntu and figure out how to download Geant4 using it.
 Then, I will be able to create a dockerfile with the same commands.
-- 8/14 1:27 pm Let's keep working on G4-Brems and see what is going on with the Hit.print() function.
+- 8/14 1:27 pm 2 hrs Let's keep working on G4-Brems and see what is going on with the Hit.print() function.